fish98/ZJU_Classrooms/README.md

 Spider for School Classrooms

-Tring best to adjust the web page from school classroom register center
+Trying best to adjust the web page from school classroom register center

 Really awful experience for digging data and fix imgs and forms